Ollybrook/KMS-Sales-Analysis/README.md

 Joining the two tables (KMS Sql Case Study and Order_Status) to determine which customer returned items and from which Segment.

+From the analysis, 419 Customers Actually returned their Goods.

             SELECT DISTINCT [KMS Sql Case Study].customer_name, [KMS Sql Case Study].customer_segment FROM [KMS Sql Case Study]
             JOIN Order_Status